ajeetraina/dhi-sample-demos/cert-manager-cainjector/guides/guides.md

 Docker Hardened Images may have different entry points than standard cert-manager images.
 Use `docker inspect` to inspect entry points for Docker Hardened Images and update your Kubernetes deployment if necessary.

-### cert-manager-cainjector specific troubleshooting

-- **Missing CA bundles**: If webhook configurations are missing CA bundles, check that the cainjector is running and has proper RBAC permissions to read Certificate/Secret resources and modify webhook configurations.
-- **Annotation issues**: Verify that webhook resources have the correct injection annotations (`cert-manager.io/inject-ca-from`, `cert-manager.io/inject-ca-from-secret`, or `cert-manager.io/inject-apiserver-ca`).
-- **Source resource missing**: If using `inject-ca-from`, ensure the referenced Certificate resource exists and has a valid CA certificate.
-If using `inject-ca-from-secret`, verify the Secret exists and contains the expected CA data.
-- **Webhook communication failures**: If the API server cannot communicate with webhooks, check that CA bundles were properly injected and that the webhook's serving certificate was issued by the expected CA.